Fools and Mortals

 This is Richard's biggest worry, besides poverty and hunger.
 He wants to play male roles and of course earn more money, but William is difficult to convince and the disagreements between them are getting deeper, which leads Richard to think about leaving his brother's company.

-It doesn't matter that there are no murders or gruesome battle scenes.
+________________It doesn't matter that there are no murders or gruesome battle scenes.

 Theft and betrayal + brotherly love + the birth of a love story + the enchantment of Shakespeare's works, are all elements from which a wonderful and captivating story could emerge from the first to the last page! __ But this is not the case !!!!__

-3) CONFUSIONARY WRITING STYLE.
+3) CONFUSING WRITING STYLE.

 Chapters 8 and 9 of the fourth part of the book are finally a little more interesting (but never really compelling, I repeat that this seems like a book written by a novice).